Retail center on north end of Strip up for sale

 During the real estate bubble in the mid-2000s, Australian developers planned to build a 73-story condo tower dubbed Ivana Las Vegas on the site.
 Donald Trump’s ex-wife Ivana Trump agreed to have her name on the tower, which was never built.

-The site ended up selling in 2007 for $47 million before later going into foreclosure after 2010.
+The site ended up selling in 2007 for $47 million before going into foreclosure after 2010.

 Contact Subrina Hudson at shudson@reviewjournal.com or 702-383-0340.
 Follow @SubrinaH on Twitter.